Other Subject Areas:

 Chun Juan

 A Beijing professor has caused a stir with her popular televised lectures on the teachings of Confucius.
-Many people praise her efforts, arguing that popularizing the Chinese classics helps ordinary people appreciate the richness of China's intellectual heritage.
-Some scholars, however, condemn her interpretations for a lack of depth and accuracy.
+Many praise her saying that popularizing Chinese classics helps people appreciate the richness of China's intellectual heritage.
+Some, however, condemn her interpretations for a lack of depth and accuracy.

 Chinese Idol (1.4 / 295)